itsaahsan/AI-Agent/README.md

 ## Configuration

-The agent is configured to work within a specified working directory (currently set to `./calculator`) for security reasons.
+- The agent is configured to work within a specified working directory (currently set to `./calculator`) for security reasons.
 You can modify this in the `main.py` file.
+- File reading is limited to 10KB by default (configurable in `config.py`)

 ## Dependencies

-- Python 3.7+
+- Python 3.12+
-- Google Generative AI SDK
+- google-genai 1.12.1
-- python-dotenv
+- python-dotenv 1.1.0

 ## Contributing